Penrith, Cumbria: Early medieval period

 The Penrith Hoard of Viking silver brooches was found in the Eden valley at Flusco Pike, Penrith, as were 253 pieces of silver at Lupton.

 'Giant's Grave', St. Andrew's churchyard, Penrith, an unusual arrangement of two Viking-age cross-shafts with four hogbacks (in the foreground).
 In addition, there is a smaller, Viking-age, wheel-headed cross just visible in the background (the "Giant's Thumb").
-The group might commemorate the gathering of kings in 927 or Owain of Strathclyde.
+The group might commemorate either the gathering of kings in 927 or Owain of Strathclyde.

 Two cross-shafts and four hogbacks, along with a small cross found immediately to the west of St Andrew's Church, known as the "Giant's Grave" and "Giant's Thumb" (c.
 920s), have long prompted speculation.
-They may have been separate items brought together by an antiquary or they may be a genuine group.
+They may have been separate items brought together by an antiquary, or they may be a genuine group.
 They appear to be an Anglo-Norse fusion of Christian and Norse motifs, but it is still debated whether they are linked to the King of the Strathclyde Cumbrians, Owain ap Dyfnwal (fl.
 934).
 It is thought that Strathclyde British had settled in parts of north Cumbria in the 10th century.

-On 12 July 927, Eamont Bridge (or possibly the monastery at Dacre, Cumbria, or the site of the old Roman fort at Brougham or even the church at Penrith, or a combination of these) was the scene of a gathering of kings from throughout Britain as recorded in the Anglo-Saxon Chronicle and the histories of William of Malmesbury and John of Worcester.
-Present were Athelstan, King of the Anglo-Saxons and then of the English, Constantín mac Áeda (Constantine II), King of Scots, Owain of Strathclyde, King of the Cumbrians, Hywel Dda, King of Wales, and Ealdred son of Eadulf, Lord of Bamburgh.
+On 12 July 927, Eamont Bridge (or possibly the monastery at Dacre, or the site of the old Roman fort at Brougham or even the church at Penrith, or a combination of these) was the scene of a gathering of kings from throughout Britain as recorded in the Anglo-Saxon Chronicle and the histories of William of Malmesbury and John of Worcester.
+Present were: Athelstan, King of the Anglo-Saxons and then of the English; Constantín mac Áeda (Constantine II), King of Scots; Owain of Strathclyde, King of the Cumbrians; Hywel Dda, King of Wales; and Ealdred son of Eadulf, Lord of Bamburgh.
 Athelstan took the submission of some of these other kings, presumably to form some sort of coalition against the Vikings.
-The growing power of the Scots and perhaps of the Strathclyders, may have persuaded Athelstan to move north and attempt to define the boundaries of the various kingdoms.
-This is generally taken as the date of foundation of the Kingdom of England, whose northern boundary was the Eamont river, with Westmorland outside the control of Strathclyde.
-Penrith was effectively held by the Scottish king as overlord of the Strathclyde Cumbrians, until the Norman takeover in 1092.
-Thereafter Penrith's fortunes varied according to the state of play between England and Scotland over ownership of Cumberland, Westmorland and Northumbria.
+The growing power of the Scots, and perhaps of the Strathclyders, may have persuaded Athelstan to move north and attempt to define the boundaries of the various kingdoms.
+This is generally taken as the date of foundation of the Kingdom of England, whose northern boundary was the Eamont river, with Westmorland being outside the control of Strathclyde.
+Penrith was effectively held by the Scottish king, as overlord of the Strathclyde Cumbrians, until the Norman takeover in 1092.
+Thereafter, Penrith's fortunes varied according to the state of play between England and Scotland over ownership of Cumberland, Westmorland and Northumbria.

-Penrith may have been founded before the arrival of the Normans.
-A ditched oval enclosure surrounding the area now occupied by St Andrew's Church (a burh - hence "Burrowgate") has been excavated.
+Penrith itself may have been founded before the arrival of the Normans.
+A ditched oval enclosure, surrounding the area now occupied by St Andrew's Church (a burh – hence "Burrowgate"), has been excavated.
 A church on the site may date back to the time of Bishop Wilfrid, (c.
 670s) whose patron saint was Saint Andrew.